This is the multi-page printable view of this section. Click here to print.

 Usage Policy

-Usage Policy tab, you can view the usage policies attached to the stage.
+On the Usage Policy tab, you can view the usage policy connected to the stage.

 QuotaQuota set in the usage policy

-Connected API Key NameAPI Key name linked to usage policy
+Connected API Key NameAPI Key name connected to the usage policy

-• When calling the API, you must call with the ‘x-scp-apikey’ header using the Key value of the API Key connected to the stage.
+• When calling an API, you must call with the Key value of the API Key connected to the stage in the ‘x-scp-apikey’ header.

-• The usage policy is linked per stage, but the quota is calculated per method checked for API Key usage.
+• Usage policies are connected at the stage level, but quotas are calculated per method checked for API Key usage.

 JWT (JSON Web Token) is an open standard (RFC 7519) used for user authentication.
-JWT is a claim-based web token that uses JSON format to store user information as an encrypted token.
+JWT is a claim-based web token that stores information about the user in an encrypted token using JSON format.

-1. All Services > Application Service > API Gateway Click the menu.
-Navigate to the Service Home page of API Gateway.
+1. Click the All Services > Application Service > API Gateway menu.
+This will take you to the API Gateway Service Home page.

-2. On the Service Home page, click the API Gateway > Authentication menu.
-Navigate to the Authentication List page.
+2. Click the API Gateway > Authentication menu on the Service Home page.
+This will take you to the Authentication List page.

-3. On the Authentication List page, click the Create JSON Web Token button.
-You will be taken to the Create JSON Web Token popup.
+3. Click the Create JSON Web Token button on the Authentication List page.
+This will take you to the Create JSON Web Token popup window.

 Required

-4. If the information entry and selection are completed, click the Confirm button.
+4. When information entry and selection is complete, click the Confirm button.

-5. After checking the message in the notification popup, click the Confirm button.
-Move to the Access Token notification popup.
+5. Check the message in the notification popup window, then click the Confirm button.
+This will take you to the Access Token notification popup window.

-• Tokens can only be viewed in the Access Token notification popup.
-If needed, download the Access Token file.
+• Tokens can only be viewed in the Access Token notification popup window.
+If necessary, download the Access Token file.

-6. Access Token After checking the message in the notification popup, click the Confirm button.
+6. Check the message in the Access Token notification popup window, then click the Confirm button.

-• When creation is complete, check the created resource in the certification list.
+• Once creation is complete, verify the created resource in the authentication list.

 • To delete a token, select the resource to delete from the list and click the Delete button.